 Gus Jackson is the current President of BCFCA, as well as the fire chief for North Bench Volunteer Fire District.

 Jeff Lindsey is the current Vice-President of BCFCA, as well as the EMS chief for Boundary Ambulance.

-Cole Schiermeister is the current Secretary of BCFCA and the Assistant Fire Warden of the Kootenai Valley Forest Protective District for the Idaho Department of Lands.
+Ken Homik is the current Secretary for BCFCA and Fire Warden of the Kootenai Valley Forest Protective District for the Idaho Department of Lands.

 The purpose of this organization is to further the professional advancement of the fire service, to insure and maintain greater protection of life and the property from fire, natural and man-made disaster, or other sudden emergencies.
 We strive to meet these goals by: